 3. CADDO COUNTY The Red Clay Strays

 The Red Clay Strays are a band I’ve stumbled upon in the last twelve months.
 Hailing from Mobile, Alabama, their music is something new, with a unique blend of Southern Rock, Blues, Soul, Country Music – even Rockabilly.
 The Band’s name reflects their roots, symbolizing the connection to their home state and the themes of salvation and redemption in their music – be sure to check out their albums Moment Of Truth and Made By These Moments.
+The 2025 CMA Awards saw them win their first ever award for Vocal Group of the Year, ending Old Dominion’s seven year reign – no mean feat!
 This track, taken from the absolute dynamite soundtrack that accompanies the flick Twisters 2 is, in my humble opinion, one of the strongest tracks on the album.
-And that’s saying something when you see the other amazing artists showcasing their talents.
+And that’s saying something when you see the other amazing artists showcasing their talents

 4. BAD AS I USED TO BE Chris Stapleton